SparkPost/support-docs/articles/tech-resources/recipient-validation-sparkpost.md

 Use the [API endpoint](#header-single-address-validation-api) to validate single addresses from your forms, or before you send a transactional emails.
 Check out [list validation](#header-email-list-validation) to validate entire email lists.

-Recipient Validation is available early for SparkPost beta testers.
-[Sign-up to be a beta tester](https://www.sparkpost.com/sparkpost-beta-tester/) if you'd like to try it out.
+Recipient Validation is available for private access to SparkPost customers.
 Recipient Validation is not currently available to EU accounts, check back soon for availability.

 ## Single Address Validation API